Applicants to our graduate program must meet admission requirements for both Graduate & Postdoctoral Studies at UBC and UBC Creative Writing.

 Master of Fine Arts in Creative Writing and Theatre

-The MFA in Creative Writing and Theatre is an on-campus program run jointly by the Creative Writing program and the Department of Theatre & Film.
-Applications are submitted through Creative Writing but are also adjudicated by UBC Theatre & Film.
+The MFA in Creative Writing and Theatre is an on-campus program run jointly by the School of Creative Writing and the Department of Theatre & Film.
+Applications are submitted through UBC Creative Writing but are also adjudicated by UBC Theatre & Film.